 WE MAKE THEM LAST

-Our Ten Year Guarantee.
+Our Five Year Guarantee.
 We rigorously test our mattresses to make sure they can withstand life in a family home; that’s how we know they’re tough as well as supremely comfy.
-In fact so confident are we of their quality and durability that we offer a Ten Year Guarantee on all our single mattresses.
+In fact so confident are we of their quality and durability that we offer a Five Year Guarantee on all our single mattresses.
 So you see, with a GLTC mattress in your home, everyone can sleep easy.

 You can rest easy when you buy one of our children's mattresses; we've teamed up with experienced, UK based mattress makers to bring you all the comfort and choice your kids need.